-- □ The political and social situation of the late Habsburg Empire - Jewish emancipation - □ Labor movement and women's rights movement - □ The scientific background of psychoanalysis - □ Foundations of creativity and artistic expression - □ Understanding and enjoyment of literature, art and music. - □ Mass psychology and (political) propaganda - Political violence and war - □ Sigmund Freud and his discoveries: - \circ (1911) Formulation on the Two Principles of Mental Functioning - o (1907) Obsessive Actions and Religious Practices - o (1907) Creative Writers and Day-Dreaming - o (1915) Thoughts for the Times on War and Death - (1921) Mass Psychology and Analysis of the Ego
+- The political and social situation of the late Habsburg Empire - Jewish emancipation - Labor movement and women's rights movement - The scientific background of psychoanalysis - Foundations of creativity and artistic expression - Understanding and enjoyment of literature, art, and music. - Mass psychology and (political) propaganda - Political violence and war - Sigmund Freud and his discoveries: - o (1911) Formulation on the Two Principles of Mental Functioning - o (1907) Obsessive Actions and Religious Practices - o (1907) Creative Writers and Day-Dreaming - o (1914) The Moses of Michelangelo - o (1915) Thoughts for the Times on War and Death - o (1921) Mass Psychology and Analysis of the Ego

-Requirements: Attendance and participation in class discussion constitute 30%, small group discussion of reading-assignments and the presentations 30% and a written final exam 40% of the grade.
+Requirements: Attendance and participation in class discussion constitute 30 %, small group discussion of reading-assignments, and the presentations 30 %, and a written final exam 40 % of the grade.